churchilldotexe/Portfolio/src/content/posts/php.md

 ---
-name: "Php and Javascript Side by Side"
+name: Php and Javascript Side by Side
-date: 2024-10-22
+date: 2024-10-22T00:00:00.000Z
-description: "A side by side comparison of php and Javascript"
+description: A side by side comparison of php and Javascript
-slug: "php-js"
+slug: php-js
 ---
 # Php and Javascript Side by side

 ## Setting up the Environment